 “This organization has given me many interesting, wise and athletic friends, experience for independent living, as well as skills and knowledge to cope in extreme conditions in the forest.
 This organization has also prepared me for military service, which I am happy to go to.”

-Marios Tammes, Young Eagle of the year of 2019
+Marios Tammes, member of the year of 2019

 A program of patriotic education of Young Eagle